microsoft/AcademicContent/Workshop/18. Custom Vision Service/Custom Vision Service HOL.md

     _Picasso and Rembrandt images_

 1. Now add paintings by the enigmatic artist Jackson Pollock to enable the Custom Vision Service to recognize Pollock paintings, too.
-Select all of the images in this lab's "Resources\Artists\Pollock" folder, tag them with the terms "painting" and "Pollock", and upload them to the project.
+Select all of the images in the "Artists\Pollock" folder in the lab resources, tag them with the terms "painting" and "Pollock", and upload them to the project.

 With the tagged images uploaded, the next step is to train the model with these images so it can distinguish between paintings by Picasso, Rembrandt, and Pollock, as well as determine whether a painting is a work by one of these famous artists.